-Procedure to be followed when school is notified that a CYP has a medical condition:
+Procedure to be followed when school is notified that a CYP has a medical condition

-- 1. seek further information from parents and health professionals - 2. determine whether an Individual healthcare plan or a risk assessment is required - 3. arrange a meeting to develop the Individual health care plan - 4. arrange any staff training - 5.
+- 1. Seek further information from parents and health professionals - 2.
+Determine whether an Individual healthcare plan or a risk assessment is required - 3.
+Arrange a meeting to develop the Individual health care plan - 4.
+Arrange any staff training - 5.
 Implement and monitor Individual healthcare plan.

-Staff training
+Staff Training

 Staff who support CYP with specific medical conditions must receive additional training from a registered health professional.
 Training requirements are determined via Individual healthcare plans.
-The Head teacher / named person is responsible for ensuring staff are suitably trained by liaising with the relevant healthcare professional.
-Any member of staff who is trained but feels unable to carry out these duties competently (for example due to having an injury/condition themselves or due to further training being required) must report this as soon as possible to the Headteacher / named person who will make appropriate arrangements.
+The Head teacher / Deputy Headteacher is responsible for ensuring staff are suitably trained by liaising with the relevant healthcare professional.
+Any member of staff who is trained but feels unable to carry out these duties competently (for example due to having an injury/condition themselves or due to further training being required) must report this as soon as possible to the Headteacher / Deputy Headteacher who will make appropriate arrangements.

-The Headteacher keeps a training record and ensures training is refreshed as appropriate.
+The Headteacher / Deputy Headteacher keeps a training record and ensures training is refreshed as appropriate.
 The Headteacher is involved in determining the competency of a member of staff in undertaking specific procedures (see Working Together)

-Staff who complete records are shown by the Headteacher how these are to be completed and managed.
-The Headteacher / named person quality ensures this on (frequency) basis.
+Staff who complete records are shown by the Headteacher / Deputy Headteacher how these are to be completed and managed.
+The Headteacher / Deputy Headteacher quality ensures this annually.

-Arrangements for induction of new staff are outlined in the Staff Induction document.
+Arrangements for induction of new staff are completed by the SLT.

 Staff must not give prescription medicines or undertake healthcare procedures without appropriate training.
-In some cases written instructions from the parent or on the medication container dispensed by the pharmacist is sufficient and the Headteacher / named person will determine this.
+In some cases written instructions from the parent or on the medication container dispensed by the pharmacist is sufficient and the Headteacher / Deputy Headteacher will determine this.